Frknslmn50/EARIN_23L/lab3/README.md

 **Optimizing Booth Function using Generational Genetic Algorithm.**
-To run source code : *generational_genetic_alg.py* Following packages should be downloaded on your system:
+<br>To run source code : *generational_genetic_alg.py* Following packages should be downloaded on your system:
 - numpy
 - time (comes with python)
 - matplotlib.pyplot

-Following scripts can be used to download these packages using pip:
+Following scripts can be used to download these packages using pip on terminal:
 - pip install numpy
-- pip install matplotlib.pyplot
+- pip install matplotlib